This post has been updated for all the latest info for 2021.

-There are some very fast, commercial DNS that usually come with your ISP package.
-Also, there are anonymous DNS, public DNS but also free DNS servers, among other.
+Along with some very fast, commercial DNS that usually come with your ISP package, there are anonymous DNS, public DNS AND also free DNS servers, among others.
 Overall, there is a broad array of options for you to choose.

 Because of this, picking the best DNS servers can be hard or bothersome to do.
 Mostly because of the amount of searching and testing that one must do.

 Read on to get more information, or if you’d like a quick and easy tool to test and apply the best DNS for you.

 Why not try our internet optimizer feature in our 14 day free trial

 How to choose the best DNS servers?